Search

 • Micro combined heat and power (micro-CHP) systems that generate electricity and heat at the same time, from the same source.

-To sell electricity back to the grid, you need to apply directly to a licensed SEG tariff supplier.
-Your SEG licensee doesn’t have to be your current top-up energy supplier.
+To sell excess electricity generated by your solar PV system, you need to apply directly to a licensed SEG tariff supplier.
+Your SEG licensee doesn’t have to be your current top-up electricity supplier.
 You can choose different companies for SEG payments, electricity supply, and gas supply.

 SEG Licensees

-SEG licensees for the fourth year of the scheme (April 2023 to March 2024) are listed by Ofgem as:
+SEG licensees (both mandatory and voluntary) for the fifth year of the scheme (April 2024 to March 2025) are listed by Ofgem as:

 • British Gas